CedricAntunes/cedricantunes.github.io/_pages/about.md

 A bit about myself
 ======
-I am an MSc candidate in Political Science at Fundação Getulio Vargas (FGV-EESP & CEPESP) in São Paulo, Brazil.
+I am an MSc candidate in Political Science at Fundação Getulio Vargas (FGV-EASP & CEPESP) in São Paulo, Brazil.
 I concluded my Bachelor of Arts in political science and IR at FGV-RI in 2022 (*cum laude*).
 I have also attended the the Department of Social Sciences at the University of Oslo (Oslo, Norway – 2021).

 A bit about what I do
 ======